Top 10 Most Popular Beer Brands In Spain | ESM Magazine

 6. 1906

 With a consideration score of 15.7%, 1906 is sixth on the list.
-1906 is a beer brand crafted by the Hijos de Rivera Brewery, the makers of Estrella Galicia, based in the Galicia region of Spain.
+It is a beer brand crafted by the Hijos de Rivera brewery – the maker of Estrella Galicia – based in the Galician region of Spain.

-Its flagship product, 1906 Reserva Especial, is a premium lager with a 6.5% ABV and offers pleasant toasted notes.
+Its flagship product, 1906 Reserva Especial, is a premium lager with 6.5% ABV, offering pleasant toasted notes.

 7. San Miguel

 San Miguel ranks seventh, with a consideration score of 15.3%.
-Known for its flagship San Miguel Especial, a pale lager with a 5.4% ABV, the brand was originally founded by Spanish entrepreneurs in 1890 in Manila, the capital of the Phillippines.
+Known for its flagship San Miguel Especial – a pale lager with a 5.4% ABV – the brand was originally founded by Spanish entrepreneurs in 1890 in Manila, the capital of the Philippines.

 It expanded to Spain in 1957 and is now owned by Mahou San Miguel.
 The brand also offers a non-alcoholic variant.